Navigation

 Knew Trafficker

-Each dot represents 1% of identified minor victims
+Each dot represents 1% of identified minor victims.

 McCain Institute